-For the years ended June 30, 2015, 2014, and 2013, net nonoperating revenues net of nonoperating expenses were \$1.1 million \$2.7 million and \$16.0 million, respectively.
+For the years ended June 30, 2016, 2015, and 2014, net nonoperating revenues net of nonoperating expenses were \$2.2 million \$1.1 million and \$2.7 million, respectively.

-The most significant nonoperating revenue at June 30, 2015 and 2014 was the Sandoval County mill levy (the "mill levy") tax subsidy totaling \$6.1 million and \$8.0 million, respectively.
-The decrease in 2015 was a result of the Medical Center's share of the tax proceeds decreasing from 60% in 2014 to 45% in 2015.
+The most significant nonoperating revenue at June 30, 2016, 2015, and 2014, was the Sandoval County mill levy (the "mill levy") tax subsidy totaling \$6.2 million, \$6.1 million and \$8.0 million, respectively.
+The decrease in 2015 was a result of the Medical Center's share of the tax proceeds decreasing from 60% in 2014 to 45% in 2015 and 2016.
 This tax subsidy is provided for the general operations of the Medical Center.
 The Medical Center received this tax subsidy by voter endorsement for the services the Medical Center provides.
 Pursuant to a Health Facility Agreement with the Board of County Commissioners of Sandoval County, New Mexico, after opening, the Medical Center was entitled to receive the proceeds of a mill levy adopted by the Board of County Commissioners of Sandoval County and approved by the voters of Sandoval County.
 The Medical Center recognizes Mill Levy Funds based on the fiscal year that the levy is collected by the County, and records the funds received as nonoperating revenues.
-During fiscal year 2013, the Medical Center recognized as revenue the Sandoval County proceeds of the Mill Levy accumulated prior to the opening of the Medical Center in July 2012 in the amount of \$13.8 million.

-The next largest source of nonoperating revenue in the years ended June 30, 2015, 2014 and 2013 was the Federal Bond Subsidy in the amount of \$2.0 million, \$2.2 million and \$2.2 million, respectively.
+The next largest source of nonoperating revenue in the years ended June 30, 2016, 2015 and 2014 was the Federal Bond Subsidy in the amount of \$2.0 million, \$2.0 million and \$2.2 million, respectively.
 The Medical Center receives subsidy payments related to interest payments under the federal Build America Bond and Taxable Revenue Recovery Zone Economic Development Bond programs.
-The Medical Center is eligible to receive cash subsidy payments from the United States Department of Treasury equal to 35% of the interest payable on the Build America Bonds (Series 2010A), and 45% of the interest payable on the Recovery Zone Economic Development Bonds (Series 2010A), and 45% of the interest payable on the Recovery Zone Economic Development Bonds (Series 2010B).
+The Medical Center is eligible to receive cash subsidy payments from the United States Department of Treasury equal to 35% of the interest payable on the Build America Bonds (Series 2010A), and 45% of the interest payable on the Recovery Zone Economic Development Bonds (Series 2010B).
 Pursuant to the Budget Control Act of 2011, as postponed by the American Taxpayer Relief Act of 2012, the budget sequestration impact was a reduction of 7.2%, effective July 1, 2013.
-This had the effect of changing the subsidy payment from the United States Department of Treasury equal to 32.48% of the interest payable on the Recovery Zone Economic Development Bonds (Series 2010A), and 41.76% of the interest payable on the Recovery Zone Economic Development Bonds (Series 2010A), and e1.76% of the interest payable on the Recovery Zone Economic Development Bonds (Series 2010B).
-For Federal fiscal year 2015, beginning October 1, 2014, the sequestration percentage changed slightly to 7.3%.
+This had the effect of changing the subsidy payment from the United States Department of Treasury equal to 32.48% of the interest payable on the Build America Bonds (Series 2010A), and 41.76% of the interest payable on the Recovery Zone Economic Development Bonds (Series 2010B).
+For Federal fiscal year 2016, beginning October 1, 2015, the sequestration percentage changed slightly to 6.8%.

-The most significant nonoperating expense recorded for the years ended June 30, 2015, 2014, and 2013 was bond interest expense in the amount of \$6.0 million, \$6.5 million, and \$6.5 million, respectively.
+The most significant nonoperating expense recorded for the years ended June 30, 2016, 2015, and 2014 was bond interest expense in the amount of \$5.9 million, \$6.0 million, and \$6.5 million, respectively.